Wednesday, February 24, 2021

 … a fierce editor, judging their copy by its ability to generate the desired response.

-… knowledgeable about what keeps their target audience up at night before they start writing.
+… knowledgeable about what keeps their target audience up at night.

 … aware that if the rhythm ain’t right, the words have less impact.